Click here for instructions on how to submit your application.

 General Condition (GC) #32 of the Nationwide Permits (NWP) lists what should be provided to constitute a complete pre-construction notification (PCN).
 The following are tips on what to include in your submission to help expedite the review of your project.

 - USACE Application for Department of the Army Permit - ENG FORM 4345 or Nationwide Permit Pre-Construction Notification – ENG FORM 6082 – most recent version (right click to download form to fill it out): While GC 32 does not require the use of an application form, forms like ENG 6082 were designed to include all the sections that are needed to ensure the PCN contains sufficient information to process the application.
 It is recommended that either one of these forms be used.
 All sections of the application form should be completed, and the form should be signed.
+Please always include the name of the person who is the applicant.
+Consultants and engineers can be listed as the authorized agent(s).

 - Detailed Narrative: The project narrative should describe all the work to be performed, a clear project purpose and need statement, and explain how avoidance and minimization of temporary impacts and permanent losses of waters of the United States were achieved on the project site (i.e. site redesign, reduction in scope, alternate methods, etc.).
 It should include a description of the proposed construction practices that would be implemented to perform the proposed work and a description of the reasonably foreseeable direct and indirect effects to waters of the United States from the proposed construction practices.